cozy/cozy-docs/src/documents/host/install.html.md

 ### Test

 Once the installation is done, you can access https://IP:443 to create your Cozy main account.
-Be sure that you used the HTTPS protocol if you just see the nginx welcome page.
+Be sure that you used the HTTPS protocol, if you just see the nginx welcome page.

 ### What will this script install on your server?